AbeHandler/website/_posts/2025-9-12-misqmethods.md

 <h3 style="margin-top: 15px;">Lay out a fundamental problem</h3>

 MISQ methods papers begin by establishing some issue.
 For Larsen & Bong (2015), the problem is that the same construct may have different names across different studies, which makes it hard to build cumulative knowledge.
-For Shin et al. (2020), the problem is that analyzing visual content on social media requires domain knowledge, manual coding, and methodological expertise.
+For Shin et al. (2020), the problem is that analyzing content on social media requires domain knowledge, manual coding, and methodological expertise.
 See the table with this post.

 Note that many of the proposed problems apply to research outside of IS and that the problems are also widely applicable to broad swathes of IS research.
 MISQ methods papers may pinpoint very specific methodological issues but the issues are relevant to broad sets of IS papers, like all DSR papers (Tuunanen et al., 2024) or all IS papers that may have correlated inputs to a linear model (Goodhue et al., 2017).